Kartikaysharma2004/Tailwind-CSS/README.md

 2. Instagram Login Page:
 A recreation of the Instagram login page, showcasing the use of Tailwind CSS for building visually consistent and mobile-friendly layouts.

-3. eCommerce Website:
+3. Grocery Website:
-A basic eCommerce website developed with Tailwind CSS.
+A basic Grocery website developed with Tailwind CSS.
 This project demonstrates the application of responsive design principles, layout structuring, and component-based design.

 ## Tech Stack 🛠️